 However, we need the electronic drawings file, like AutoCAD or MicroStation DWG file, with the relationships of buildings to the property line to work on projects.

-The next level of land survey would be get a survey WITHOUT grade or topo lines.
+The next level of the land survey would be getting a survey WITHOUT grade or topo lines.
 You only want this option if your property is totally flat.
 Sometimes your property can be deceiving, the can look flat but have some slope.
-The cost for surveys WITHOUT topo or grade lines might be between $800+/- to $1,500+/-.
+The cost for surveys with topo or grade lines will be between $3,000+/- to $4,500.00+/-.
+The cost will usually be billed in two phases because the survey work provided will be delivered in two phases.

 In closing, remember these three things; it’s your home, and it’s your money, so make the most of it!
 And you must ask the RIGHT QUESTIONS to get the RIGHT ANSWERS.